 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-An image histogram is a type of statistical graph with ordered colors on x-axis and the number of pixels for each color on y-axis which allows to quickly assess the distribution of colors in an image.
+An image histogram is a type of statistical graph distribution of color intensities in an image.
+It uses the abscissa of the colors and the number of pixels for each color for the ordinate, which makes it possible to quickly evaluate the distribution of the colors within the image image.

-In practice, the colors are usually limited to 100 or 255 levels of gray, the image is previously converted into grayscale.
+In practice, the colors are usually limited to 255 levels of gray, the image is previously converted into grayscale (luminance).

 The colors are organized according to their tone, blacks are on the left and on the right are whites, in the middle are gray tones.